 The inaugural event held on September 27, 2014 at Granoff Center for the Arts showcased the ideas and research of graduate students and alumni as part of the University’s 250th Anniversary Fall Celebration.
 On November 5, 2016, the Graduate School continued this tradition with a second event which featured talks by graduate students and post-doctoral scholars.

-The 2017 Research Matters event will be held on:
+The 2017 Research Matters event was held on:

 Saturday, November 4, 2017

 - David Abel, PhD candidate in Computer Science, Master’s student in Philosophy